Sai-Binayak/SIH_2024/README.md

 This project is built with a React frontend (using Vite and Tailwind CSS) and a Node.js/Express backend, organized for clarity and scalability.

-This project is built with a React frontend (using Vite and Tailwind CSS) and a Node.js/Express backend, organized for clarity and scalability.

 ---
 Celebrate India, celebrate diversity! 🇮🇳